DaanSelen/ntos/README.md

 ## How to install:

-The following section explains how to apply this.
+The following section explains how to apply this.<br>
+I also made a YouTube video [here](https://www.youtube.com/watch?v=IZEBjlq8x00):

 ### Prerequisites:
 - A configured remote management system, such as MeshCentral (the installation of such a system is beyond the scope of NTOS).<br>